What are language disorders in children?

 The SLP will explain more about the methods that are best for your child’s condition.

-If you think your child might have a language disorder, talk with his or her healthcare
+If you think your child might have a language disorder, talk with your child’s healthcare

 provider right away.
-Research has shown that children who begin therapy early have
+Research has shown that children who start therapy early have

 the best outcome.
-Make sure that the SLP that you choose is certified by the American
+Make sure that the SLP you choose is certified by the American Speech-Language-Hearing

 The SLP will guide your child’s treatment.
 But it’s important to know that parents

 play a critical role.
-You will likely need to work with your child in order to help
+You will likely need to work with your child to help them with

-him or her with language use and understanding.
-The SLP will also talk with caregivers
+language use and understanding.
+The SLP will also talk with caregivers and teachers

 Ask the SLP what you should be doing at home to help the process.
 The SLP may advise

-Reading and talking to your child to help him or her learn words
+Reading and talking to your child to help them learn words

 Listening and responding when your child talks